andrasq/node-restiq/Readme.md

 ---------

 A library of pre-written middleware utility functions.
-All middleware is additionally exposed as a factory.
+All middleware is also exposed through a configurable factory function.

 ### restiq.mw.parseQueryParams( req, res, next )

-Merge the query string parameters into `req.params`.
+Merge the query string parameters into `req.params`. `buildParseQueryParams()` returns this middleware function.

 ### restiq.mw.parseRouteParams( req, res, next )

 Merge the parameters embedded in the request path into `req.params`.
 This is done automatically as soon as the route is mapped, but explicit param parsing can override these values.
-Re-merging allows control of the param source precedence.
+Re-merging allows control of the param source precedence. `buildParseRouteParams()` returns this middleware function.

 ### restiq.mw.parseBodyParams( req, res, next )

 Merge the query string parameters from the body into `req.params`.
 Will read the body with `restiq.mw.readBody` if it has not been read already.
+`buildParseBodyParams()` returns this middleware function.

 ### restiq.mw.readBody( req, res, next )